 The building has always showed films, that's why “Splendid Palace” has preserved its historic look and value as an architectural monument.

-On 15 September 2011 the previous name of the cinema was reinstated.
-The cinema celebrated its 95th birthday at the end of 2018.
+On September 15, 2011, the previous name of the cinema was reinstated.
+The cinema is celebrating its 100th birthday this year.